An Act for the Gradual Abolition of Slavery: Washington's dilemma

 The 1780 Act had exempted members of the U.S. Congress from prohibitions on the practice of chattel slavery.
 By 1790, when Philadelphia became the temporary national capital, there were three branches of the federal government operating under the U.S. Constitution.
 There was confusion about whether or not the Pennsylvania law extended to all federal officials; members of Congress (legislative branch) remained exempt, but there was uncertainty regarding whether justices of the U.S. Supreme Court (judicial branch) and the U.S. President and the U.S. Cabinet (executive branch) would also be exempt.
-When United States Attorney General Edmund Randolph was required by Pennsylvania law to manumit the individuals he had been enslaving, he conveyed this advice to President George Washington through the president's secretary, Tobias Lear:
+When United States Attorney General Edmund Randolph was required by Pennsylvania law to manumit his slaves, he conveyed this advice to President George Washington through the president's secretary, Tobias Lear:

 This being the case, the Attorney General conceived, that after six months residence, your slaves would be upon no better footing than his.
 But he observed, that if, before the expiration of six months, they could, upon any pretense whatever, be carried or sent out of the State, but for a single day, a new era would commence on their return, from whence the six months must be dated for it requires an entire six months for them to claim that right.

 Washington argued privately that his presence in Philadelphia was solely a consequence of the city being the temporary national capital, and that he remained a citizen of Virginia and subject to its laws on slavery.
 Still, he was careful not to spend six continuous months in Pennsylvania, which might be interpreted as establishing legal residency.
 Litigating the issue might have clarified his legal status and that of other slaveholding federal officials, but it also would have called attention to his slaveholding in the President's House and put him at risk of losing those slaves to manumission.
 It was thought that he followed Randolph's advice and knowingly and repeatedly violated the state's 1788 Amendment by rotating the enslaved Africans in his presidential household into and out of Pennsylvania.

 There is no record of Washington being challenged.
 According to Lear, the Pennsylvania Abolition Society seems to have turned a blind eye to the President's actions:

 That the Society in this city for the abolition of slavery, had determined to give no advice and take no measures for liberating those Slaves which belonged to the Officers of the general Government or members of Congress.
 But notwithstanding this, there were not wanting persons who would not only give them (the Slaves) advise [sic], but would use all means to entice them from their masters.